-The search strategy included terms relating to four concepts: i) cancer; ii) radiotherapy; iii) COVID-19; and iv) LMICs.
-Subject headings, indexed keywords and free text terms relating to the four concepts appearing in titles and/or abstracts were combined using 'AND' or 'OR' (see appendix 1).
+The search strategy included terms relating to four concepts: i) cancer; ii) radiotherapy; iii) CO-VID-19; and iv) LMICs.
+Subject headings, indexed keywords and free text terms relating to the four concepts appearing in titles and/or abstracts were combined using "AND" or "OR" (see Appendix 1 in Supplementary File).
 The initial search strategy was developed in Ovid MEDLINE and adapted for other databases.
 Databases were searched on 1 July 2020 and updated on 3 August 2020.